DRK-512/Operating-Systems/Process-Synchronization/Game-Parlor/README.md

 	- Monopoly (2 dice)
 	- Pictionary (1 die)

-Here are the list of games of played by groups | to 8.
-Note that each game is played by two groups.
+Here are the list of games played by groups 1 to 8 Note that each game is played by two groups.

 | Group Number | Game Played |
 | :------:     | :-----:     |